Bioavailable, or BS?

 And we don’t see how using added vitamins and minerals is any different to taking supplements.
 Especially as a lot of supplements are advertised as best eaten with food.

-the fact that a snack product needs to have vitamins and minerals added to it should be a warning sign that the rest of the ingredients probably aren’t that great
+if a product needs to have a whole host of vitamins and minerals added, it should be a warning sign that the rest of the ingredients probably aren’t that great

-In conclusion, we believe that focusing your diet on a wide variety of whole plant foods and chewing them well is best.
+Overall, we believe that focusing your diet on a wide variety of whole plant foods and chewing them well is best.
 But there’s definitely a role for smoothies in small amounts, if you have the will power to drink them slowly!
 And that’s especially the case if they’re the only way you’d consume a really healthy food like kale, for instance.

-Sign up at the bottom of this page to be notified of our next product releases and future blogs.
+Sign up at the bottom of this page to be notified of our next product releases and future blog posts.